-Our modern lifestyles can be very isolating.
-We’re busy, overwhelmed, tired and stressed.
-This can lead to spending a lot of time alone and a loss of connection with friends, family, communities, nature, spirituality and your self.
+Modern lifestyles can be very isolating.
+People are busy, overwhelmed, tired and stressed.
+This can lead to spending a lot of time alone and a loss of connection with friends, family, communities, nature, spirituality and ones self.

-If you’re about to embark on a heath, wellness, or lifestyle change such as new way of eating, a new movement program, quitting smoking, sugar or gluten, or just generally looking to be healthier – you need to look at these areas to ensure you have the support to help you reach your goals.
+If you are helping a client embark on a heath, wellness, or lifestyle change -such as new way of eating, a new movement program, quitting smoking, sugar or gluten, or just generally looking to be healthier – it is important to ensure they have the support necessary to reach their goals.

-Taking on any of these changes will be a lot easier and more enjoyable when the people you love and surround yourself with support your journey.
+Taking on any of these changes will be a lot easier and more enjoyable for your client when the people they love and surround themselves with, support their journey.

-• Start a new fitness program and your partner sits home every night watching TV
+• Start a new fitness program but their partner sits home every night watching TV

-• Give up sugar and your mom keeps baking you cookies and sweets
+• Give up sugar but their mom keeps baking them cookies and sweets

-• Adopt a healthier lifestyle and your friends party and drink every weekend
+• Adopt a healthier lifestyle and their friends party and drink every weekend

-• Bring healthy home-cooked lunches to work and your co-workers get take-out everyday
+• Bring healthy home-cooked lunches to work and their co-workers get take-out everyday

-In any one of these scenarios, your chances of success are low.
-You’re discouraged, unsure, frustrated and unsupported.
-All of your connections are reinforcing an unhealthy life while you are trying to make positive, lasting change.
+In any one of these scenarios, your client’s chances of success are low.
+They’re discouraged, unsure, frustrated and unsupported.
+All of their connections are reinforcing an unhealthy life while the client is trying to make positive, lasting change.

-Even though though have your own free will to make choices, the bottom line is these external influences have an impact.
-And sometimes it is the people closet to us that have the hardest time with lifestyle changes.
-When we change it impact their lives and makes them uncomfortable.
+Even though though your client has free will to make choices, the bottom line is that these external influences have an impact.
+And sometimes it is the people closet to your client that has the hardest time with lifestyle changes.
+When your client changes, it impacts other peoples’ lives and makes them uncomfortable.

-Clearly you can’t leave your partner, disown your mom, dump your friends or quit your job.
-What you can do is ask yourself a few question before you jump into any big lifestyle change to ensure some sources of support are in place.
+Clearly your client can’t leave their partner, disown their mom, dump their friends or quit their job.
+What they can do is ask themselves a few question before they jump into any big lifestyle change to ensure some sources of support are in place.

 - Who in my life would be willing to go on this healthy journey with me?

-• Who inspires me that I can possibly reach out to for advice, inspiration or support?
+- Who inspires me that I can reach out to for advice, inspiration or support?

 - Is there someone in my life I know will not be supportive of my changes and could be an accountability partner?

-- Do I need to hire a professional like a fitness trainer, a personal chef, or a health and wellness coach?
+- Do I need to get professional support – like a fitness trainer, a personal chef, or a health and wellness coach?